Japanese Movies: Japanese Cinema to Watch

 Japanese movies of the 90s introduced new concepts to the world such as anime and manga.
 The anime has become popular in the West and has appeal to a broad demographic.
 Japanese films of the 1990s saw an increase in public spending and emerging sectors such as computer games and animation.
 These two movements have led to films focusing more on the sci-fi and fantasy genre than before.

 During the same period, Japanese cinema also experienced a resurgence of new genres and styles.
 Audiences got a breath of fresh air when new movies were released that weren’t just a retelling of Hollywood movies.
-Audiences now had to be ready to see films that combined horror with comedy, family drama with science fiction
+Audiences now had to be ready to see films that combined horror with comedy, family drama with science fiction.

 Led by directors such as Takashi Miike, Hideo Nakata and Kiyoshi Kurosawa, the 1990s saw an increase in the amount of Asian horror films.
 The 1990s also saw an increase in the number of independent Japanese directors who took risks with their films.
 Kiyoshi Kurosawa: Kurosawa is known for his dark humor and his style in both directing and writing.
 Masayuki Suo: Suo is known for his stylistic storytelling which is often reflected in people’s memories of their childhood.
 Tetsuya Nakashima: Nakashima is known for its suspenseful storytelling, which often involves children.